winterscar/home-server/readme.md

     > duplicacity restore -r [DESIRED REVISION (usually latest)]
     ```
     > You will need to provide a one-token.json file.
 You can get one from [here](https://duplicacy.com/one_start).

+# Adding new services
+[...]
+Beware that there is an overly aggressive caching of yml files - so when you push a new yml file to your repo, you need to delete the files in `/var/lib/rancher/cache`.